rdjpalmer/portfolio/src/posts/sitting-at-a-blank-screen.md

 You glance at your clock, and a few seconds have past since you sat down to write your masterpiece.
 You take a deep breathe and type some words:

-"Sitting at a blank screen"...
+"Sitting at a blank screen"…